s-ga/kwalify_to_json_schema/README.md

   [--id=ID]                                                # The JSON schema identifier
   [--title=TITLE]                                          # The JSON schema title
   [--description=DESCRIPTION]                              # The JSON schema description.
 If not given the Kwalify description will be used if present
-  [--issues-to-description], [--no-issues-to-description]  # To append the issuses to the JSON schema description [--issues-to-stderr], [--no-issues-to-stderr]            # To write the issuses standard error output [--schema-version=SCHEMA_VERSION]                        # JSON schema version.
+  [--issues-to-description], [--no-issues-to-description]  # To append the issues to the JSON schema description [--issues-to-stderr], [--no-issues-to-stderr]            # To write the issues to standard error output [--schema-version=SCHEMA_VERSION]                        # JSON schema version.
 Changing this value only change the value of $schema field
                                                            # Default: draft-04
   [--verbose], [--no-verbose]                              # To be verbose when converting